Alan Keyes: 1992 Senate election

-1996 Presidential election
+1996 presidential election

-Keyes sought the Republican presidential nomination in 1996, and asked other candidates about abortion in those debates in which he participated.
+Keyes sought the Republican presidential nomination in 1996.
+In public debates, he asked other candidates about abortion.
 Many Republican leaders saw this as unnecessary and divisive.
 Keyes was particularly critical of Clinton during his campaign, saying, "This guy lies, but he lies with passion."
 He questioned whether a Republican candidate who is truthful, yet cold and heartless, had a chance to win against the incumbent.

-Keyes was also especially critical of Pat Buchanan, once saying during an interview on the Talk from the Heart program with Al Kresta (simulcast on KJSL St. Louis and WMUZ Detroit) that Buchanan had a "black heart."
+Keyes was especially critical of Pat Buchanan, once saying during an interview on the Talk from the Heart program with Al Kresta that Buchanan had a "black heart."

-Keyes's entry into the Republican race after Buchanan had secured victories in New Hampshire and Louisiana led many to believe that Keyes was a stalking horse for neoconservative elements in the Republican Party, since Buchanan had been a well-known ardent foe of abortion and had suffered political fallout for bringing abortion and "cultural war" to the center of the public policy debate.
+Keyes's entry into the Republican race after Buchanan had secured victories in New Hampshire and Louisiana led many to believe that Keyes was a stalking horse for neoconservative elements in the Republican Party, since Buchanan was well known as ardent foe of abortion and had suffered political fallout for bringing abortion and "cultural war" to the center of public policy debates.
 Later during the primaries, Keyes was briefly detained by Atlanta police when he tried to force his way into a debate to which he had been invited, and then uninvited.
 He was never formally arrested and was eventually picked up 20 minutes later by Atlanta's mayor at the time, Bill Campbell.

-2000 Presidential election
+2000 presidential election

 Keyes again campaigned for the Republican nomination in the 2000 primaries on an anti-abortion, family values, tax reform plank.
 In Iowa, he finished 3rd, drawing 14 percent in a crowded field.
 He stayed in the race after the early rounds and debated the two remaining candidates, John McCain and George W. Bush, in a number of nationally televised debates.
 He finished second in 8 primaries.
 His best showing in the presidential primaries was in Utah, where he received 20 percent of the vote.
 He was also noted for jumping into a mosh pit during a Rage Against the Machine song during the Iowa caucus as part of a segment on Michael Moore's TV series The Awful Truth.